sider/sider-docs/docs/getting-started/code-quality.md

 ![Branch list of the repository](../assets/code-quality/branch-list.jpg)

 Click the `Analyze` button on the right side of the branch that you want to analyze.
-After all analysis has been completed, you can see the issues and code metrics on the following tabs.
+After all analysis has been completed, you can see the issues and code metrics on the results tabs described in the following sections.

 ## Files